 Afternoon: Detroit Institute of Arts

-Now that we’ve had our walking tour, it’s time on our 24 hours in Detroit itinerary to get out of the fresh air and into some culture!
+Now that we’ve had our walking tour, it’s time to get out of the fresh air and into some culture!
 Head back up to the Detroit Institute of Arts, aka the Museum That Almost Had To Sell All Of Its Stuff But Didn’t!
 It’s rare that I’ve ever felt like I needed to visit a museum just in case it ended up having a Going Out of Business Sale.
 But don’t let the near-bankruptcy fool you.

 three fun facts: detroit institute of arts